redhatHameed/openshift-app-development/README.md

 7. Integration tests are performed, on sucess the image is tag in preparation for deployment into production.
 8. The image is then pushed to a second internal registry hosted by Nexus
 9. The operator is then asked if they wish to quiet deploy the service onto the production cluster.
+10. The quiet side of the production cluster is determined, blue or green, the new image is deployed to thw quiet side.
+Here it can be tested again.
+11. Further intagration tests are performed automatically
+12. The operator is aked if they wish to put the new image live.
+13. Routing changes are made an the new image starts to receive live traffic.